MiniFate/MiniFate/_chapters/00-outline.md

 For example, background NPCs may only need a name.
 NPCs intended to act as a minor obstacle, such as guards trying to keep the PCs out of the king's ball, need only a single aspect about their motivation.
 Recurring NPCs can have a few aspects with appropriate values.
-If a NPC suddenly becomes more important, you can add aspects as needed to give them more narrative weight which develops the character and their story organically.
+If an NPC becomes unexpectedly important, you can add an aspect or two to flesh out their story on the fly.

 The GM can even bundle multiple NPCs together on the same character sheet!
-An unruly mob can be represented as a single NPC with the aspect Torches and Pitchforks.
+An unruly mob can be represented as a single NPC with the aspect `Torches and Pitchforks`.
-This allows the players to interact with the NPCs without needing to manage a large number of individual characters.
+This helps keep bookkeeping manageable, even as the PCs interact with a large number of NPCs.

 {% comment %} TODO #55 Add example NPCS: https://github.com/MiniFate/MiniFate/issues/55 {% endcomment %}